 Valid on new reservations only!

 Now for the really important part-How do I avoid paying the VRBO service fee?
-Or any of the Airbnb or Flipkey booking fees?
+Or how to avoid Airbnb fees or Flipkey booking fees?
 It is very simple, truly book directly through the owner or management company!
 VRBO is no longer Vacation Rentals By Owner, it is VRBE, Vacation Rentals By Expedia and like any good middleman they want their cut.
 Any owner or good management company will have an easily verifiable online presence with reviews and a website.
-If you find a unit you like on VRBO, Airbnb, Homeaway or any other website with a service fee spend an extra couple of minutes to find the owner directly, it can save you hundreds on your vacation rental!
+If you find a unit you like on VRBO, Airbnb, Homeaway or any other website with a service fee spends an extra couple of minutes to find the owner directly, it can save you hundreds on your vacation rental!